GoldenbergLaw Partner Marlene Goldenberg Appointed To Valsartan MDL Leadership

 Have You Received A Recall Letter?

 Patients around the country have and continue to receive recall notices regarding their contaminated medications.
 If you or a loved one has received a letter, you should talk with your doctor right away about your options.
-If you or one of your loved ones developed liver, kidney, stomach, or colorectal cancer after taking Valsartan or Losartan over the past four years, please contact the Minnesota defective drug lawyers at GoldenbergLaw so we can discuss your legal rights.
+If you or one of your loved ones developed liver cancer, stomach cancer, colorectal cancer, intestinal cancer, esophageal cancer, prostate cancer, pancreatic cancer, non-hodgkin’s lymphoma, leukemia, or multiple myeloma after taking Valsartan or Losartan over the past four years, please contact the Minnesota defective drug lawyers at GoldenbergLaw so we can discuss your legal rights.